Complexity and Approximation for Discriminating and Identifying Code Problems in Geometric Setups: Introduction

-{\bf Related work.} The general \textsc{Min-Disc-Code} problem is NP-hard and hard to approximate~\cite{CharbitCCH06,CharonCHL08,LaifenfeldT08}.
-In the context of the above-mentioned practical applications, \textsc{Discrete-G-Min-Disc-Code} in 2D was defined in~\cite{DRCN}, where an integer programming formulation (ILP) of the problem was given along with an experimental study. \textsc{Continuous-G-Min-Disc-Code} was introduced in~\cite{GledelP19}, and shown to be NP-complete for disks in 2D, but polynomial-time in 1D (even when the intervals are restricted to have bounded length).
+{\bf Further related work.} In the context of the above-mentioned practical applications, the \textsc{Discrete-G-Min-Disc-Code} problem in 2D was defined in~\cite{DRCN}, where an integer programming formulation (ILP) of the problem was given along with an experimental study.
+The \textsc{Continuous-G-Min-Disc-Code} problem was introduced under a different name in~\cite{GledelP19}, and shown to be NP-complete for disks in 2D, but polynomial-time in 1D (even when the intervals are restricted to have bounded length).
 These two problems are related to the class of \emph{geometric covering problems}, for which also both the discrete and continuous version are studied extensively~\cite{covering}.
 A related problem is the \textsc{Test Cover} problem~\cite{BontridderHHHLRS03}, which is similar to \textsc{Min-Disc-Code} (but defined on hypergraphs).
 It is equivalent to the variant of \textsc{Min-Disc-Code} where the covering condition ``$U^* \cap N(v) \neq \emptyset$'' is not required.
-Thus, a discriminating code is a test cover, but the converse may not be true.
+Thus, a discriminating code is a test cover, but the converse may not be true, since there may exist a vertex uncovered by a test cover.
 Geometric versions of \textsc{Test Cover} have been studied under various names.
-For example, the \emph{separation} problems in~\cite{Boland1995,CDKW05,HM20} can be seen as continuous geometric versions of test cover in 2D, where the objects are half-planes.
-Similar problems are also called \emph{shattering} problems, see~\cite{NANDY02}.
-A well-studied special case of \textsc{Min-Disc-Code} for graphs is the problem \textsc{Minimum Identifying Code} (\textsc{Min-ID-Code}).
-This problem was studied in particular for the related setting of geometric intersection graphs, for example on unit disk graphs~\cite{MS09} and interval graphs~\cite{BousquetLLPT15,Foucaud,FoucaudMNPV17}.
+For example, the \emph{separation} problems in~\cite{Boland1995,CDKW05,HM20} can be seen as continuous geometric versions of \textsc{Test Cover} in 2D, where the objects are half-planes.
+Similar problems are also sometimes called \emph{shattering} problems, see~\cite{NANDY02}.

-\fullversion{More references on several coding mechanisms on graphs based on different applications, namely locating-dominating sets, open locating dominating sets, metric dimension, etc, and their computational hardness results are available in~\cite{Foucaud,FoucaudMNPV17}.}
+More references on several coding mechanisms on graphs based on different applications, namely locating-dominating sets, open locating dominating sets, metric dimension, etc, and their computational hardness results are available in~\cite{Foucaud,FoucaudMNPV17}.